 - Nonalcoholic Steatohepatitis (NASH): For children with obesity related liver diseases including NASH.

 - Parenteral/Enteral Nutrition Services (PENS): For children who require nutrition support, including tube feeding.

 We also conduct clinical trials that involve the latest and most effective treatments for conditions such as liver disease, motility disorders, and intestinal failure.

-We participate in ImproveCareNow, which allows us to access and share evidence-based practices with other GI facilities.
-Sharing knowledge with other experts who have seen patients with your child’s condition enables us to provide the highest-quality, most effective care to your child.
+As participants in ImproveCareNow, we have the ability to exchange evidence-based practices with other GI facilities across the globe.
+Sharing knowledge with other experts who have seen patients with your child’s condition equips us with knowledge of the highest-quality, most effective care for your child.

 Conditions We Treat